Romanmc72/ama-api/README.md

 ### The AMA API

-To launch the API locally just run `make run` and the api will spin up.
+To launch the API locally just run `./build.sh run` and the api will spin up.
+Just make sure the database is also up if you intend to try and hit the API.

 Exit with Ctrl+c